 Does Insurance Cover The Cost of Liposuction?

-Since liposuction is a cosmetic procedure, it generally is not covered by health insurance.
+Since liposuction is a cosmetic procedure, it generally isn't covered by health insurance.
 This means you should plan to pay for liposuction out of pocket.
 There are some rare instances where insurance may cover liposuction for health reasons.
 For example, liposuction is occasionally performed to remove fatty tumors underneath the skin.

 Are There Financing Options For Liposuction?

 Although insurance does not cover liposuction, there are some financing options available to help make the costs more manageable.
 The first step is to ask your plastic surgeon if they offer payment plans.
 Many plastic surgeons will allow you to break the total cost of your surgery down into multiple payments.

 If your surgeon doesn't offer payment plans, you may be able to find a third-party financing option to cover the cost of your surgery.
 CareCredit is a popular credit line that's designed just for medical procedures and works similarly to a traditional credit card.
 Some patients also opt to take out personal loans from banks, credit unions, or other lenders to cover the costs.

 Keep in mind that even if you opt for these financing plans, you will still have to pay for some of the procedure up front, and you'll likely pay interest on the total cost of the procedure as well.
 Additionally, you may need to meet certain credit or income requirements to qualify for financing.